In more detail

 Encrypting data whilst it is being stored (eg on a laptop, mobile, USB or back-up media, databases and file servers) provides effective protection against unauthorised or unlawful processing.
 It is especially effective to protect data against unauthorised access if the device storing the encrypted data is lost or stolen.

-Depending on the circumstances, an effective and appropriate encryption solution can also be a means of demonstrating compliance with the security requirements of the GDPR.
-The ICO has considered encryption to be an ‘appropriate technical measure’ for a number of years, and in cases where data is lost or unlawfully accessed and encryption was not used, we may consider regulatory action.
+Depending on the circumstances, an effective and appropriate encryption solution can also be a means of demonstrating compliance with the security requirements of the UK GDPR.
+The ICO considers encryption to be an ‘appropriate technical measure’, and in cases where data is lost or unlawfully accessed and encryption was not used, we may consider regulatory action.

-A civil monetary penalty of £150,000 was served on Greater Manchester Police after a USB stick containing data on police operations was stolen from an officer’s home.
+A civil monetary penalty of £150,000 was served on Greater Manchester Police under the Data Protection Act 1998 (‘the 1998 Act’) after a USB stick containing data on police operations was stolen from an officer’s home.
 The stick contained personal data of over 1,000 people with links to serious organised crime investigations going back over an 11 year period.
 It was unencrypted and had no password protection.

 An investigation established that an officer had used the device to copy information from his personal folder on the force’s network in order to access the data from outside the office.
 It was subsequently discovered that a number of other officers were also using unencrypted memory sticks on a regular basis.

 Greater Manchester Police failed to implement appropriate technical measures against the loss of personal data.
 Although there was an order requiring the use of encrypted memory sticks, it was not enforced and no steps were taken to restrict the downloading of files onto external devices.

 Encryption can also benefit you in other ways.
 If you do suffer a personal data breach, the acquisition of an encrypted dataset by an attacker still requires notification to the ICO under Article 33 of the UK GDPR.